sameer-bagde/LMS-Application-/README.md

 - **Sign Up:** New educators can create an account by signing up.
 - **Sign Out:** Users can log out of their accounts.
 - **Create Courses:** Educators can create new courses for students.
-- **Create Chapters:** Inside each course, educators can organize content into chapters.
 - **Change Password:** Educators can change their account password.